Graffiti is a crime of wilful damage under the Queensland Criminal Code Act (s469).

 Their aim is to impress their peers and strengthen their reputations, by putting their graffiti tags in as many places as possible.

 Graffiti that is left intact attracts more graffiti and the longer it remains, the greater the gratification for perpetrators.
 It also suggests that the community does not care or is unable to deal with the problem.

 Keeping business premises graffiti free helps to reinforce a professional image with customers, while keeping our neighbourhoods graffiti free reinforces pride in our city and helps to maintain feelings of safety and well-being.

-To report graffiti on Council, Energex or other private properties, call our Graffiti Hotline on (07) 5581 7998 or email firstname.lastname@example.org.
+To report graffiti on City of Gold Coast, Energex or other private properties, use our new mobile app, call our Graffiti Hotline on 07 5581 7998 or email firstname.lastname@example.org.